-The Arkansas State Hospital (ASH) is a psychiatric inpatient facility and is a component of the Division of Behavioral Health Services (DBHS).
+The Arkansas State Hospital (ASH) is the only state operated acute psychiatric inpatient hospital.
 ASH’s mission is to provide psychiatric services that promote recovery in a safe and caring environment.
-We are licensed by the Arkansas Department of Health and the Centers for Medicare and Medicaid Services, and are accredited by The Joint Commission (TJC).
-The hospital has nine units and 226 patient beds in three service areas: General Adult, Forensic, and Adolescent.
+We are licensed by the Arkansas Department of Health and the Centers for Medicare and Medicaid Services, and are accredited by Joint Commission (JC).
+The hospital has nine units and 222 patient beds in three service areas: General Adult, Forensic, and Adolescent.

 General Adult Service

 The General Adult Service area is comprised of three, 30-bed units for persons 18 years of age and older.
 To be admitted to this area an individual must first be screened at one of the 15 community mental health centers (CMHCs) located across the state.
 The screening for appropriate admission is based on continuity of care and treatment which provides the least restrictive setting.
 Each CMHC offers an array of services from brief intervention therapies to long-term community support services.
 The CMHCs offer 24-hour emergency care.
 If more restrictive care is needed a local hospital or crisis unit, may be contacted.
 It is the philosophy of DBHS that responsibility, authority, and accountability for client services should be at the local level.

 The Forensic Service area is comprised of four 24-bed adult units whose mission is to assess and treat individuals with mental illness who have allegedly committed a crime, and to consult with the Court of Record and Law Enforcement.
 All persons treated on Forensic Services have been court-ordered for either an evaluation or treatment secondary to the legal charges they have received.